ftao/python-ifcfg/README.rst

 0.13
 ____

-* Further crashes on non-English Windows systems
+* Further crashes on non-English Windows systems #17
-* Known issue that localized Windows does not work: #81
+* Known issue: Localized non-English Windows parsing does not work #18

 0.12